mrstev/play-scala-rest-api-example/README.md

 #### Using SBT to Edit and Run in Dev Mode

-If you have sbt, you can clone this project an run using sbt.
+If you have sbt, you can clone this project and run using sbt.
 The following at the command prompt will start up Play in development mode:

 ```bash
 sbt run